djrobstep/autovenv/README.rst

 cd to a different project, it'll switch virtual environments automatically. cd out of a project and it'll deactivate the virtual environment.

-autovenv tries to keep things tidy by storing the virtualenvs it creates under ~/.virtualenvs
+autovenv tries to keep things tidy by storing config file, built python versions, and virtual environments in one app directory.

+The location of this directory is platform-dependent (only linux it's at ~/.local/share/autovenv).

+Locations:

+  - <appdir>/config - the config file
+  - <appdir>/pyversions - built python versions
+  - <appdir>/venvs - virtual environments

 Installation
 ------------